dev-bitcoin/blog/CONTRIBUTING.md

   - These files contain a few lines of YAML front matter with, for example, the title and author information.
     - If you have [`hugo`] installed on your system, you can use `hugo new blog/blog-post-title.md` to create a new markdown file from a [template].
     - If you don't have [`hugo`] installed on your system, you can copy an existing blog post, delete the content, and edit the front matter.
+  - There is an example blog post showing how to format text and how to embed code, images, and videos.
+The post is not listed, but can be found [here][example-post] and the [source here][example-source].
 3. We strive for high-quality blog posts.
   - The post doesn't have to be perfect but should contain very few formatting, spelling, grammar, or technical mistakes.
 Try asking other people to review your content first.
   - Your post should arouse interest in the project or topic.